narengan/cis/cli/cli-tls.md

 ### OPTIONS

    `-i, --instance INSTANCE_NAME ` (Optional) Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    `--cert-id value:` ID of dedicated or custom certificate.

    `--universal:` Show universal certificate details.

    `-o, --output OUTPUT_FILE`  (Optional) Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, outputs the result to terminal.

 #### Output message: